tcheukueppoo/maat/docs/class.md

 checking conflicts.
 The composition of a class with its roles is done at runtime which is after each of these entities have been allocated and initialized.

-To reduce complexity, we actually do nothing when a role does other roles and all the work is done when compositing roles in classes.

 ```maat
 role R1         {}
 role R :does R1 {}
 ```

-Meaning that
+To reduce complexity, we actually do not compose roles with roles, meaning that

 ```maat
 class A :does R {}